 Madagascar is an island economy located off the South-Eastern coast of the African continent.
 It is strategically well located along the Mozambique Channel, which still plays an important role for big commercial vessels (e.g. oil tankers) unable to navigate through the Strait of Hormuz.

-Madagascar's most important export products are vanilla, nickel, frozen shrimp, apparel, and clothing (jerseys and pullovers made of wool and cashmere in particular), as well as metals such as cobalt, gold and titanium.
+Madagascar's most important export products in 2023 were nickel, garments, vanilla, cloves, shrimp, as well as metals such as titanium, gold and cobalt.

-With about 37%, China and the EU account for the largest share of Madagascar's overall trade.
-The EU is the most important export market.
-Regional trade, for example with South Africa, plays a subordinate role.
+The EU (20% of total trade in 2023) and China (16%) account for the largest share of Madagascar's overall trade.
+The EU is the most important export market, followed by Japan, China and the US; and China is the most important supplier, followed by the EU and Oman.
+Regional trade, for example with South Africa, plays a limited role.

 Madagascar is the world’s largest producer of natural vanilla and produces about 60% of the global vanilla supply.

-The large majority of Madagascar's exports to the European market are eligible for EBA preferences.
+The large majority of Madagascar's exports to the EU were eligible for EBA preferences in 2023.

 Madagascar’s economy is comparatively well-diversified, despite the low usage of EBA preferences.
 The country is among the beneficiaries which traded the largest number of tariff lines following the update of the GSP regulation in 2014.
 The graph visualises the considerable difference between eligible exports and those that made use of EBA preferences.